-vSphere supports several models with fine-grained control for determining whether a user is allowed to perform a task. vCenter Single Sign-On uses group membership in a vCenter Single Sign-On group to decide what you are allowed to do.
-Your role on an object or your global permission determines whether you are allowed to perform other tasks in vSphere.
+vSphere supports several models for determining whether a user is allowed to perform a task.
+Group membership in a vCenter Single Sign-On group decides what you are allowed to do.
+Your role on an object or your global permission determines whether you are allowed to perform other tasks.

 - vCenter Server Permissions

 The permission model for vCenter Server systems relies on assigning permissions to objects in the object hierarchy.
 Users get permissions in the following ways.

 - From a specific permission for the user or from the groups that the user is a member of

 - From a permission on the object or through the permission inheritance from a parent object

 Each permission gives one user or group a set of privileges, that is, a role for a selected object.
 You can use the vSphere Client to add permissions.
 For example, you can right-click a virtual machine, select Add Permission, and complete the dialog box to assign a role to a group of users.
 That role gives those users the corresponding privileges on the virtual machine.

 - Global permissions give a user or group privileges to view or manage all objects in each of the inventory hierarchies of the solutions in the deployment.
 That is, global permissions are applied to a global root object that spans solution inventory hierarchies.
 (Solutions include vCenter Server, vRealize Orchestrator, and so on.)
 Global permissions also apply to global objects such as tags and content libraries.
 For example, consider a deployment that consists of two solutions, vCenter Server and vRealize Orchestrator.
 You can use global permissions to assign a role to a group of users that has read-only privileges to all objects in both the vCenter Server and vRealize Orchestrator object hierarchies.